amuszyn/dnd-notes/dnd/episode/pt4.md

 As he lifts his hand he reveals a familiar piece of octagonal oracalcum he gave the king as tribute.
 He has higher duties now, lots of secrts in his care.

+> Bit obtains a piece of octagonal oracalcum

 When I'm ready to remember -- just know I cannot undo what has already transpired.
 A man will lose himself trying to correct the past.